cs-fullstack-2019-fall/javascript-template-strings-cw-chrisawill/README.md

 # JavaScript template strings class work

+Good start.
+Partial credit on #1 and #2.
+See index.js for comments.
+Score : 2 points.

 ### Exercise 1:
 Create a template string and assign it to the variable ```my_template_string```.